Kaibalya27/Laptop-price-predictor/README.md

 ## Usage
 To use the laptop price predictor, follow these instructions:

-Copy the URL link provided below and paste it into your browser to access the webpage.
+1.Copy the URL link provided below and paste it into your browser to access the webpage.

 ```
 https://laptop-price-predictor-1-teve.onrender.com
 ```

 2.Input the specifications of the laptop for which you want to estimate the price.
 3.The system will utilize the trained model to calculate and display the predicted price.